hangyesheng/dayu-for-sylixos/README.md

 - Basic System Layer
   - `KubeEdge` use CloudCore and EdgeCore to complete containerized application orchestration and device management among cloud-edge environment.
 - Intermediate Interface Layer
-  - `Sedna` use Global Manager (GM) and Local Controller (LC) to implement across edge-cloud collaborative applications.
+  - `Sedna` uses Global Manager (GM) and Local Controller (LC) to implement across edge-cloud collaborative applications.
+According to deployment requirements of platform, we modify the CRD controller in GM and LC of `Sedna` ([link](https://github.com/dayu-autostreamer/dayu-sedna)).
-  - According to deployment requirements of platform, we modify the CRD controller in GM and LC of `Sedna` ([link](https://github.com/AdaYangOlzz/sedna-modified)).
+  - `Edgemesh` offers an efficient way for network communication between pods in system.
+According to the requirements of dayu, we modify the balance policy of `Edgemesh` ([link](https://github.com/dayu-autostreamer/dayu-edgemesh)).

-*NOTE: For better understanding, we transform 'Local Controller' of Sedna as 'Local Manager' in the structure*
+*NOTE: For better understanding, we transform 'Local Controller' of `Sedna` as 'Local Manager' in the structure*

+### System Support Layer

+It is composed of **backend**, **frontend** and **datasource**.

+- `frontend`: offer a graphic user interface (as the form of web) with vue.
+- `backend`: interact with frontend to offer necessary data and install components automatically according to instructions from frontend.
+- `datasource`: offer a simulated datasource which play the role of sources (e.g., cameras).

 ### Collaboration Scheduling Layer & Application Service Layer